 The Update Product Line History option allows you to set the minimum and target purchases as shown in the example below.
 It also calculates the review cycle based on the entry of the target amount.
-The Create Product Line History option creates the annual purchase information that is displayed on this screen.
+This calculated review cycle can be changed if you want to review more or less often than what the program recommends.